scalessec/CSLinearLayoutView/readme.markdown

 CSLinearLayoutView
 =============

-CSLinearLayoutView is designed to simplify relative layouts in iOS.
-We've all been there before -- you're app needs to display content of varying size, and you want to display views in neat succession.
-You spend the next few hours pushing pixels, estimating text sizes, and tracking deltas.
+CSLinearLayoutView is designed to simplify relative layouts on iOS.

+We've all been there before— the content in your app is dynamic and you need to display different sized views in neat succession.
+You spend the next hours pushing pixels, estimating text sizes, and tracking deltas.
 Lame.

 Enter CSLinearLayoutView.
-Create your layout view, create items from your views, add the items to your layout.
+Create your layout view, create layout items with the views you want to display, and then add the items to your layout.
 Much simpler.

 Example Usage
 ---------